GEAR

 CAMERA BAGS

-With a few adjustments, the Pro Trekker accommodates a 500mm lens, two bodies and a few other lenses when I'm primarily looking for wildlife.
-It's too big for some airlines as a carry-on now, but it's backpack features make it good for a heavy load and a long walk.
+Before that, an early version of the LowePro ProTrekker AW backpack was my everyday bag.
+Now it's my wildlife backpack.
+With a few adjustments, the ProTrekker accommodates a 500mm lens, two bodies and a few other lenses when I'm primarily looking for wildlife.
+It's too big for some airlines as a carry-on, but it's backpack features make it good for a heavy load and a long walk.

-A Think Tank Airport Acceleration V2.0 is the backpack I choose for air travel.
-It holds two bodies and the lenses I like for most photographic subjects and situations.
+A ThinkTank Airport Acceleration V2.0 is the backpack I choose for air travel with a smaller kit of lenses.
+It holds two bodies and the lenses I like for many photographic subjects and situations excluding a long telephoto lens.
 Its dimensions qualify it as a carry-on bag for air travel.

 When I fly, I often use a Samsonite Compact Folding Luggage Cart for wheeling my pack around in the airport.
-It fits neatly in the outer pocket of the Think Tank pack.
-And a Think Tank Airport Check In briefcase for my laptop and travel necessities slips securely over the cart's handle and later over the handle of my rolling luggage.
+It fits neatly in the outer pocket of the MindShift andThinkTank packs.
+And a ThinkTank Airport Check In briefcase for my laptop and travel necessities slips securely over the cart's handle and later over the handle of my rolling luggage.

 CAMERA BODIES